-What about disowning your kids because you just weren’t compatible, or right for each other?
+What about disowning your kids because you “just weren’t compatible with each other”?
 After all, our relationships with our family are such an essential component of our lives.
-Doesn’t it make sense to carefully pick & choose exactly the right parent, child & sibling who fit what we’re looking for?
-Why should we simply sit back & accept things the way nature’s lottery handed it out?
+Doesn’t it make sense to carefully pick and choose exactly the right parents, children and siblings who fit what we are looking for?
+Why should we simply sit back and accept things the way nature’s lottery handed it out?

-We don’t love our family because they are charming, beautiful, intelligent or witty.
-We don’t love them because they are fun to be around, or because they make us happy.
-All those things are bonuses, but never the cause.
-We love them & accept them simply for who they are.
-We never ask ourselves whether we can do better.
-We never ask ourselves whether we should look for someone else with better compatibility.
+We never ask whether we can do better.
+We never ask whether we should look for someone else with better “compatibility”.
 We never entertain the thought of leaving them if they don’t make us happy or live up to our disney fairytale of what a family should be like.
 We don’t stop talking to each other simply because we have nothing in common to talk about, nor do we stop seeing each other just because we moved somewhere else.
-We simply accept each other for who we are, love each other regardless, and find a way to maintain that bond no matter what.
+We simply accept each other for who we are, love each other regardless, and find a way to maintain that bond.

 And yet, despite all this, our divorce rates are higher than they have ever been.
 One in two marriages conducted in America today eventually end in divorce; twice the rate that it used to be in the 1950s.
 Marital studies show that even among the fewer couples who actually stay together, the average married couple today is less satisfied than the average married couple from decades past.
 If we’re more careful than ever before when it comes to marriage, why is the institution of marriage still crumbling all around us?

 In the old days, it used to be that spouses viewed each other the same way we view our parents or children.
-Life partners whom we love & accept, for better or worse, till death do us part.
+Life partners whom we love and accept, for better or worse, till death do us part.
 But at some point in the past few decades, that changed.
 We no longer simply accepted our spouses for who they were.
 We expected great things from them.
 We expected them to be our soulmates.
 We expected them to set our hearts on fire.
 We expected them to make us feel like teenagers swooning over our first crush.
 We expected them to give us a fairy tale marriage, complete with tiaras and glass slippers.

 To put it in a nutshell, we stopped treating our spouses as family and started treating them as friends.
 And the results speak for themselves.
 Soaring divorce rates.
 Falling marital satisfaction.
 The new normal of single parent households.
-Whatever it is we’ve started doing, it’s simply not working.
+Whatever it is we’ve started doing, it is simply not working.
 And yet, we keep coming back for more.

-And yet, there simply has to be so much more that can be done.
+And yet, there has to be so much more that can be done.
 There are children who are taken away from their abusive parents for their own safety, and there are certainly adults who cut off contact with their parents due to deep childhood scars.
 However, these exceptions remain simply that: exceptions that arise only in extreme cases.
 Exceptions that prove the rule.

 Perhaps it’s time we extended this same love to our significant others.
 For better or for worse.
 Till death do us part.